What is Purple Heart Wood: Origin, Characteristics, Types, and Uses

 Although it’s one of the most durable and densest trees in Central and South America, most environmentalists don’t encourage the usage and harvest of Purpleheart lumber.

-These durable materials are also rare now, so we recommend considering alternatives like acacia, alder wood, cherry, red oak, walnut, or maple lumber
+These durable materials are also rare now, so I suggest considering alternatives like acacia, alder wood, cherry, red oak, walnut, or maple lumber

 Appearance: Color, Grain Pattern, and More

-Out of the many unique attributes of the Purpleheart species, its unique purple-grayish color caught our attention the most.
-However, you should know that the lumber color will transform into a deep violet-purple or eggplant-like shade as time pass by.
+Out of the many unique attributes of the Purpleheart species, its unique purple-grayish color caught my attention the most.
+However, you should know that the lumber color will transform into a deep violet-purple or eggplant-like shade as time passes by.

 purple heart wood texture